Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Please assign the folder of Vienna package.
 It should include RNAplfold, RNAup and RNAplex.
       --annotation_path ANNOTATION_PATH, -g ANNOTATION_PATH
-                            The path of genome annotation gff folder.
+                            Path of the genome annotation gff folder.
       --fasta_path FASTA_PATH, -f FASTA_PATH
-                            The path of genome fasta folder.
+                            Path of the genome fasta folder.
       --sRNA_path SRNA_PATH, -r SRNA_PATH
-                            The path of sRNA gff folder.
+                            Path of the sRNA gff folder.
       --query_sRNA QUERY_SRNA, -q QUERY_SRNA
                             Please assign the query sRNA.
-For computing all sRNA in gff file, please keyin 'all'.the input format should be like, $STRAIN:$STRAND:$START:$END.
-For
+The input format is
+                            $STRAIN:$STRAND:$START:$END.
+If multiple sRNAs need to
-                            assigning more than one sRNA, please use comma to separate them.For example,
+                            be assigned, please use comma to separate them.For example,
                             NC_007795.1:+:200:534,NC_007795.1:-:6767:6900.
-Default
-                            is all.
+If you
+                            want to detect all sRNAs in gff file, please assign "all".
+Default is all.
       --program PROGRAM, -p PROGRAM
-                            Using RNAplex, RNAup or both.
+                            The program for detecting sRNA-mRNA interaction.
+                            Please assign "RNAplex" or "RNAup" or "both".
 Default is both.
       --interaction_length INTERACTION_LENGTH, -i INTERACTION_LENGTH
                             Maximum length of an interaction.
 Default is 30.
       --window_size_target WINDOW_SIZE_TARGET, -wt WINDOW_SIZE_TARGET
-                            Only works when --program is RNAplex or both.
-Average the pair probabilities over windows of given size for RNAplex.
+                            This value is the average of the pair probabilities over windows for mRNA target.
+This function only works for "RNAplex".
 Default is 240.
       --span_target SPAN_TARGET, -st SPAN_TARGET
-                            Only works when --program is RNAplex or both.
-Set the maximum allowed separation of a base pair to span for RNAplex.
+                            This value is the maximum allowed separation of a base pair to span for mRNA target.
+This function only works for "RNAplex".
 Default is 160.
       --window_size_srna WINDOW_SIZE_SRNA, -ws WINDOW_SIZE_SRNA
-                            Only works when --program is RNAplex or both.
-Average the pair probabilities over windows of given size for RNAplex.
+                            The meaning is similar to --window_size_target.
+This value is for sRNA.
 Default is 30.
       --span_srna SPAN_SRNA, -ss SPAN_SRNA
-                            Only works when --program is RNAplex or both.
-Set the maximum allowed separation of a base pair to span for RNAplex.
+                            The meaning is similar to --span_target.
+This value is for sRNA.
 Default is 30.
       --unstructured_region_RNAplex_target UNSTRUCTURED_REGION_RNAPLEX_TARGET, -ut UNSTRUCTURED_REGION_RNAPLEX_TARGET
-                            Only works when --program is RNAplex or both.
-Compute the mean probability that regions of length 1 to a given length are unpaired for RNAplex.
+                            Calculate the mean probability that from length 1 to this value are unpaired for mRNA target.
+This function only works for "RNAplex".
 Default is 30.
       --unstructured_region_RNAplex_srna UNSTRUCTURED_REGION_RNAPLEX_SRNA, -us UNSTRUCTURED_REGION_RNAPLEX_SRNA
-                            Only works when --program is RNAplex or both.
-Compute the mean probability that regions of length 1 to a given length are unpaired for RNAplex.
+                            The meaning is similar to
+                            --unstructured_region_RNAplex_target.
+This value is
+                            for sRNA.
 Default is 30.
       --unstructured_region_RNAup UNSTRUCTURED_REGION_RNAUP, -uu UNSTRUCTURED_REGION_RNAUP
-                            Only works when --program is RNAup or both.
-Compute the mean probability that regions of length 1 to a given length are unpaired for RNAplex.
+                            Compute the mean probability that from length 1 to this value are unpaired.
+This function only works for "RNAup".
 Default is 30.
       --energy_threshold ENERGY_THRESHOLD, -e ENERGY_THRESHOLD
-                            Only works when --program is RNAplex or both.
-Minimum energy for a duplex to be returned for RNAplex.
+                            The minimum energy for a duplex.
+This function only works for "RNAplex".
 Default is -8.
       --duplex_distance DUPLEX_DISTANCE, -d DUPLEX_DISTANCE
-                            Only works when --program is RNAplex or both.
-Distance between target 3' ends of two consecutive duplexes for RNAplex.
+                            Distance between target 3' ends of two consecutive duplexes.
+This function only works for "RNAplex".
                             Default is 20.
-      --top TOP, -t TOP     The output file only includes the candidates which ranking number is smaller or equal than --top.
+      --top TOP, -t TOP     The minimum ranking number of targets which will be included to final output.
 Default is 20.
       --process_rnaplex PROCESS_RNAPLEX, -pp PROCESS_RNAPLEX
-                            The amount of parallel processes for running RNAplex prediction.
+                            The number of parallel processes for running RNAplex.
                             Default is 5.
       --process_rnaup PROCESS_RNAUP, -pu PROCESS_RNAUP
-                            The amount of parallel processes for running RNAup prediction.
+                            The number of parallel processes for running RNAup.
                             Default is 20.
       --continue_rnaup, -cr
-                            The running time of RNAup is long, when numerous sRNAs are assigned.
-It can run RNAup based on the previous run if the process was crushed.
+                            The running time of RNAup is long if numerous sRNAs are assigned.
+This function can continue to run RNAup based on the previous intermediate results if the previous process was crushed.
 Default is False.
       --potential_target_start POTENTIAL_TARGET_START, -ps POTENTIAL_TARGET_START
+                            --potential_target_start and --potential_target_end
-                            The number of upstream nucleotides of the start point of --target_feature for extracting as potential
+                            will be applied to extract the potential target.
+This value indicates the number of nucleotides at the upstream of --target_feature starting point which will be extracted as part of the potential target.
-                            target.
 Default is 200.
       --potential_target_end POTENTIAL_TARGET_END, -pe POTENTIAL_TARGET_END
+                            --potential_target_start and --potential_target_end
-                            The number of downstream nucleotides of the start point of --target_feature for extracting as potential target.
+                            will be applied to extract the potential target.
+This value indicates the number of nucleotides at the downstream of --target_feature starting point which
+                            will be extracted as part of the potential target.
                             Default is 150.
       --target_feature TARGET_FEATURE, -tf TARGET_FEATURE
-                            The features which are applied for extracting as potential targets.
-If multi-features need to be assigned, just use comma to separate them.
-Ex:
+                            This is the feature name for extracting as potential targets.
+If multiple features need to be assigned, please use comma to separate them.
+Ex: CDS,gene.
-                            CDS,gene.
                             Default is CDS.

-- Output files
+- **Output files**

-All output files will be stored in ``$ANNOgesic/output/sRNA_targets``.
+Output files are stored in ``$ANNOgesic/output/sRNA_targets``.

-``RNAplex``: All results of RNAplex. ``$STRAIN_RNAplex.txt`` is raw results of RNAplex.
+**RNAplex:** Stores all results of RNAplex. ``$STRAIN_RNAplex.txt`` is raw results of RNAplex.
 It includes the information of binding situations. ``$STRAIN_RNAplex_rank.csv`` is the results that sorted by binding energy.
+The meaning of each column in ``$STRAIN_RNAplex_rank.csv`` is following:

+	**sRNA:** sRNA name which is used in sRNA gff file.

+	**strain:** Strain name.

+	**sRNA_position:** Starting point and end point of this sRNA.

+	**sRNA_interacted_position_RNAplex:** The interacted region of this sRNA.

+	**sRNA_strand:** Strand of this sRNA.

+	**target:** Locus tag or gene name of the target mRNA.

+	**target_position:** Starting point and end point of this mRNA.

+	**target_interacted_position_RNAplex:** The interacted region of this mRNA.

+	**target_strand:** Strand of this target mRNA.

+	**energy_RNAplex:** Interaction energy change of this interaction.

+	**rank_RNAplex:** Ranking of the interaction.

-``RNAup``: All results of RNAup. ``$STRAIN_RNAup.txt`` is raw results of RNAup.
+**RNAup:** Stored all results of RNAup. ``$STRAIN_RNAup.txt`` is raw results of RNAup.
 It includes the information of binding situations. ``$STRAIN_RNAup_rank.csv`` is the results that sorted by binding energy.
+The meaning of each column is similar to the table of RNAplex.

-``merge``: The results which merge ``RNAplex`` and ``RNAup``. ``$STRAIN_merge.csv`` merges all candidates of both programs.
+**merge:** Store the results which merged ``RNAplex`` and ``RNAup``. ``$STRAIN_merge.csv`` contains all candidates of the both programs.
-``$STRAIN_overlap.csv`` lists the results which be top 20 (default) in both methods.
+``$STRAIN_overlap.csv`` contains the results which are top 20 (default) in the both methods.
+The meaning of each column is similar to the table of RNAplex.

-``sRNA_seqs``: The fasta sequences of sRNAs.
+**sRNA_seqs:** Stores fasta sequences of the sRNAs.

-``target_seqs``: The fasta sequences of potential targets.
+**target_seqs:** Stores fasta sequences of the potential targets.

 ppi_network
 -------------

-``ppi_network`` will retrieve the data from `STRING <http://string-db.org/>`_.
+``ppi_network`` can retrieve the data from `STRING <http://string-db.org/>`_.
-Then using `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ to search the literatures to support the protein-protein interaction networks.
-Therefore, ``ppi_network`` can generate the protein-protein interaction networks with supported literatures.
+Then using `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ to search the supported literatures of the protein-protein interaction networks.

-- Pre-required tools and files
+- **Required files**

-`species.vXXXX.txt from STRING <http://string-db.org/cgi/download.pl>`_.
+**Species table of STRING:** `species.vXXXX.txt from STRING <http://string-db.org/cgi/download.pl>`_.

-Ptt files of genome annotation.
+**Gff files of the genome annotation**

-- Arguments
+- **Arguments**

 ::